 1. Secret Nailing

-The use of a special Floor Nailing Tool drives a barbed steel cleat into the tongue of the new floor board at an angle of 45 degrees, and then into either a suitable sized, kiln dried batten, joist or into a plywood subfloor.
-(Using non dried battens can result in ‘cupping’ or warping of the floor boards due to excess moisture).
-It’s also possible to drill and screw each plank in this way, so that the boards can be removed as and when required but this obviously takes much longer to do.
+The use of a special Floor Nailing Tool drives a barbed steel cleat into the tongue of the new floor board at an angle of 45 degrees, and then into a suitable kiln-dried batten, joist or plywood subfloor (using non-dried battens can result in ‘cupping’ or warping of the floor boards due to excess moisture).
+It’s also possible to drill and screw each plank in this way, so that the boards can be removed as and when required—but this obviously takes much longer to do.

 2. Glue or Stick Down

-In some situations, the Sika 5500S Rigid Adhesive can be used when gluing down an Engineered floor because this type of flooring construction does not generate as much dimensional movement as solid but the extra coverage of the flexible adhesive makes this the most popular choice.
+In some situations, the Sika 5500S Rigid Adhesive can be used when fitting engineered wood flooring because this type of construction does not generate as much dimensional movement as solid, but the extra coverage of the flexible adhesive makes this the most popular choice.

 We recommend our Sonic Gold Excel underlay (double DPM) or Comfort Silver underlay (single DPM) because of their superior performance.

 NB - This method of fitting is only suitable for the Engineered Oak flooring and must not be used for Solid Oak boards.

 The underlay we recommend (Sonic Gold Excel or Comfort Silver) both incorporate a damp-proof membrane to isolate the wood floor from any moisture beneath, and so reduce risk of dimensional changes and damage due to the new floor ‘soaking up’ the excess moisture available.

 This method of installation can result in a slightly cushioned feel when walking on the finished floor surface, but this can be overcome by installing the heavier 21mm structural grade board instead of the lighter 15mm.